nodejs/node/README.md

 The Node.js project is supported by the
 [Node.js Foundation](https://nodejs.org/en/foundation/).
 Contributions,
-policies and releases are managed under an
+policies, and releases are managed under an
 [open governance model](./GOVERNANCE.md).
 We are also bound by a [Code of Conduct](./CODE_OF_CONDUCT.md).